overhangio/tutor/README.md

     make lms-python
     make cms-python

+### Database backup utilities

+Backup the mysql database for the lms:

+    make backup-lms

+Mysql backups are created with `mysqldump` and backups are stored in the `./backups/lms` directory uncompressed.
+The dump files are automatically timestamped.

+Restore a previous backup to the lms:

+    make restore-lms DUMP=<name of dumpfile>

+By default a backup is made just before restoration is done.
+If you do not want to backup first run the `restore-lms-dangerous` command.
+Any backup made with `mysqldump` should be able to be placed in the `./backups/lms` directory and restored with this command.

+Backup the MongoDB database for the cms:

+    make backup-cms

+MongoDB backups are created with `mongodump` and backups are stored in the `./backups/cms` directory uncompressed.
+The dump files are automatically timestamped.

+Restore a previous backup to the lms:

+    make restore-cms DUMP=<name of dumpfile>

+By default a backup is made just before restoration is done.
+If you do not want to backup first run the `restore-cms-dangerous` command.
+Any backup made with `mongodump` should be able to be placed in the `./backups/cms` directory and restored with this command.

 ## For developers

 In addition to running Open edX in production, you can use the docker containers for local development.
 This means you can hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.